 Based on your child’s scores, he or she may be required to participate in mandatory summer school or participate in special programs.
 The test will provide information about levels of preparation in English, mathematics, and reading.

-Froebel’s philosophy and mission is to provide children with a bilingual education, conducive to a ninth grade diploma necessary to enter high school and eventually to become productive citizens
+Froebel’s philosophy and mission is to provide children with a bilingual education, conducive to a high school diploma necessary to enter college and eventually to become productive citizens in or society.